shervinea/cheatsheet-translation/ru/cs-230-recurrent-neural-networks.md

 **54. Skip-gram ― The skip-gram word2vec model is a supervised learning task that learns word embeddings by assessing the likelihood of any given target word t happening with a context word c.
 By noting θt a parameter associated with t, the probability P(t|c) is given by:**

-&#10230; Skip-gram ― The skip-gram word2vec model is a supervised learning task that learns word embeddings by assessing the likelihood of any given target word t happening with a context word c.
-By noting θt a parameter associated with t, the probability P(t|c) is given by:
+&#10230; Skip-gram ― The skip-gram word2vec model is a supervised learning task that learns word embeddings by assessing the likelihood of any given target word t happening with a context word c. Обозначим θt a parameter associated with t, the probability P(t|c) is given by:

 <br>